 I have helped many trans people already who just needed a little mentoring and support as that is all it takes sometimes to give them the boost they need.
 Stonewall’s Trans Mental Health Survey 2012 found that 48% of trans people in Britain have attempted suicide at least once and and 84% have thought about it.
 Their LGBT in Britain Health Report 2018 shows that 12% of trans people made an attempt to take their own life in the last year alone.
 I want to do my bit to help bring the rates down in whatever small way I can.

 Trans Awareness Training

 Being a transgender woman who is currently in transition, I offer a very personal, powerful and authentic insight into what it’s like to be transgender in the UK.
 I am not associated with any campaign groups and I have no hidden agenda.
-I tell my story with humour and in a refreshingly un-PC and non-political manner.
+I tell my story with humour and in a refreshingly un-corporate and non-political manner.
 I am not afraid to tell it like it is.